Tontonjo/joix/README.md

 - Deluge         http://joix:8112
 - Flaresolverr   http://joix:8191
 - Watchtower     -> auto-update all apps at 04:00
-- An SMB share to access your data at \\joix\joixdata
+- An SMB share to access your data at \\joix\joixdata with the following content subfolders:
+- - /opt/joix/downloads
+- - /opt/joix/media/
+- - - /opt/joix/media/tvshows
+- - - /opt/joix/media/movies
+- - - /opt/joix/media/music

 ## Prerequisits that you probably match:
 This is intended to be executed by joix.iso installer - the script is not tested with anything else.